akshayuprabhu/software-engineering/README.md

-# software-engineering
+# Software Engineering (IT350)

-Student Management system as a part of SE course.
+Student Management System as a part of SE course.